cjgalvisc96/FastApiTemplate/README.md

 # TODO:

-Finish this use cases:
-    As an administrator I want to create auctions so that bidders can place bids on them.
-    As a bidder I want to place a bid so that I can win the auction As a bidder I want to recieve e-mail notification when my bid is a winning one.
-    As an administrator I want to withdraw bids so that a malicious bidder does not win as auction.

 Missing:
-    USE BDD in integration tests.
     Use Factory pattern in tests.
     Replace black by Ruff like a pylinter.

 DDD Version:
     Add and inject Presenters services and selectors.
-    Finish app uow.

 Resolve TODOs